handsontable/hyperformula/docs/guide/compatibility.md

 hfInstance.addNamedExpression('FALSE', '=FALSE()');
 ```

+#### Array arithmetics

+Some popular spreadsheet software has array arithmetics enabled by default.
+In HyperFormula it can be configured by setting [useArrayArithmetic](../api/interfaces/configparams.md#useArrayArithmetic) to `true`.

+#### Handling whitespace inside formulas

+The popular spreadsheet software ignores all whitespace characters inside formulas.
+In HyperFormula it can be configured by setting [ignoreWhiteSpace](../api/interfaces/configparams.md#ignoreWhiteSpace) to `'any'`.

 #### Handling formulas that evaluate to an empty value

 They can be set up to evaluate to zero using [evaluateNullToZero](../api/interfaces/configparams.md#evaluatenulltozero) option.